-Editor's note: On the eve of covering his 55th consecutive Masters, Golf Digest Writer-at-Large Dan Jenkins was honored by the Golf Writers Association of America as the winner of the William D. Richardson Award for consistently outstanding contributions to golf.
+Editor's note: In 2005, on the eve of covering his 55th consecutive Masters, Golf Digest Writer-at-Large Dan Jenkins was honored by the Golf Writers Association of America as the winner of the William D. Richardson Award for consistently outstanding contributions to golf.
 To honor Jenkins, we asked his daughter Sally, an award-winning columnist and best-selling author, to write an afterword to a collection of pieces he has written for us over the years, presented to him at the GWAA's annual dinner.
 This month she borrows Dan's space to provide another side of her father.
 We don't think he'll mind.

 My father is, sadly, a fraud.
 There is the public account of him, and then there is my private one, and the two don't agree at all.
 For instance, there is the Dan Jenkins who pretends he'd sooner burn small children with cigarettes than pat them on the head, and then there is the adoring, lenient father I know.
 There is the guy whose profane wit can force a sharp intake of breath, and there is the husband who has been devotedly married for more than 40 years.
 There is the cavalier veranda lounger who never seemed to take a note, and then there is the writer I've witnessed at home, who works with unswerving concentration.

 My brothers and I might be the only people, apart from my mother, who know him for the suave faker he really is.
 At some point, your childhood becomes your own property, and you see it for what it was.
 While you were a child, it belonged to your parents, and they cast it in their terms.

 "You're having a happy childhood," my father told me.

 "Because I said so."